CPD Accreditation, Professional Development & Trauma-Informed Mental Health Training

 Our Trauma-Informed Mental Health Workshops

-Fynix Project delivers a range of mental health workshops and trauma-informed training programmes designed for real-world application.
+Fynix Project delivers professional trauma-informed mental health workshops and workforce development programmes for:

 • Understanding trauma and its impact on behaviour